Skip to main content

 A random sample of 350 voters shows that 195 support Proposition A. Construct a 95% confidence interval for the true population proportion.

-• \( \hat{p} = \frac{195}{350} \approx 0.557 \)
+First we calculate our statistic: \( \hat{p} = \frac{195}{350} \approx 0.557 \)

-• Standard error: \( \sqrt{ (0.557)(0.443) / 350 } \approx 0.0265 \)
+Our standard error can be calculated as: \( \sqrt{ (0.557)(0.443) / 350 } \approx 0.0265 \)

-• Interval: \((0.557-0.052, 0.557+0.052) = (0.505, 0.609) \)
+Finally, we calculate the confidence interval: \((0.557-0.052, 0.557+0.052) = (0.505, 0.609) \)

-Interpretation: We are 95% confident that between 50.5% and 60.9% of all voters support Proposition A.
+To state this interval in words, we say: We are 95% confident that between 50.5% and 60.9% of all voters support Proposition A.

-Example 2: Mobile App Usage
+Example 2: Collegiate AI Usage

 Example 3: Defective Products